timothyverhaeghe/lessons/README.md

 print('\xe9')
 UnicodeEncodeError: 'ascii' codec can't encode character \xe9 in position 0: ordinal not in range(128) => ASSHOLES (ok. probaly I am the one who's casuing this problem)

+# See your charmap
+locale charmap # it works when this command returns 'UTF-8'
 ```

 I tried so many tips.
 From changing (and fucking up) my locale settings, to encoding / decoding my String in Python.
 Ending up without any solution.
 Finally I founded that the bug is not only "really" related to Python but to my Ubuntu version.
 So the solution: fucking my local setting even more.
 But I founded a solution (it's absolutly not the best solution, but it's a solution.).